Skip to main content

 How do step plugins work?

-Step plugins are plugins that extend Cycle.
-They can be installed into Cycle's installation directory together with some required settings.
+Step plugins are installed into Cycle's installation directory together with some required settings.
 Cycle will automatically identify and use step plugins that are properly configured, and it will yield errors whenever it discovers problems with step plugins.

 Who can create a step plugin?